towolf/towolf.github.com/docs/PsychDemos/MovieDemos/LoadMovieIntoTexturesDemo.markdown

 separate computation time spent in the video decoder from time consumed by the graphics driver or graphics card.

-async \- If you set this parameter to 4, the video decoding engine will prebuffer frames ahead of time, up to 'preloadSecs' seconds worth of video data.
-This is unsuitable for playback with audio\-video sync, but for pure video playback it can decouple decoding from presentation further and provide a potential performance boost for very demanding playback scenarios.
+async - If you set this parameter to 4, the video decoding engine will prebuffer frames ahead of time, up to 'preloadSecs' seconds worth of video data.
+This is unsuitable for playback with audio-video sync, but for pure video playback it can decouple decoding from presentation further and provide a potential performance boost for very demanding playback scenarios.

-preloadSecs \- How many seconds of video to prebuffer if async == 4?
+preloadSecs - How many seconds of video to prebuffer if async == 4?
-Specify a maximum amount in seconds, or the value \-1 for unlimited prebuffering.
+Specify a maximum amount in seconds, or the value -1 for unlimited prebuffering.

-specialflags \- Special flags for 'OpenMovie'.
+specialflags - Special flags for 'OpenMovie'.
 E.g., a setting of 1 will try to use YUV textures for higher performance, if the installed graphics card supports this.
 A setting of 4 will always use YUV decoding, by use of out own builtin YUV decoder, which may be more limited in functionality and flexibility, but helpful if highest performance is a requirement.

-pixelFormat \- Format of video texture to create: 1 = Luminance/Grayscale
+pixelFormat - Format of video texture to create: 1 = Luminance/Grayscale
-only, 2 = Luminance\+Alpha, 3 = RGB color, 4 = RGBA, 5 = YUV\-422 packed
+only, 2 = Luminance+Alpha, 3 = RGB color, 4 = RGBA, 5 = YUV-422 packed
-pixel, 6 = YUV\-I420 planar format.
-5 and 6 = Y8\-Y800 planar luminance
+pixel, 6 = YUV-I420 planar format.
+5 and 6 = Y8-Y800 planar luminance
 only format.
 Not all formats are supported by all GPU's, operating systems and video codecs.
 Defaults to 4 = RGBA 8 Bit per color channel.

-How the demo works: Read the source code \- its well documented ;\-\)
+How the demo works: Read the source code - its well documented ;-\)

 This demo "preloads" the movie into textures:
 The whole movie gets read into PTB textures before start of trial.
 Then